loadinglucian/laravel-mise/README.md

 # Laravel Mise en Place

-An opinionated Laravel package that provides a curated selection of packages and configurations for your next Laravel project.
+A Laravel package that provides a curated selection of packages and configurations for your next Laravel project.
 This package installs and configures a thoughtfully selected set of development tools and packages.

 ## Features